MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     - An HTTP *endpoint* to which client applications can send requests.
     - Two *keys* that can be used for authentication (client applications can use either of the keys.
 A common practice is to use one for development, and another for production.
 You can easily regenerate the development key after developers have finished their work to prevent continued access).
     - The *location* where the resource is hosted.
 This is required for requests to some (but not all) APIs.
-2. In Visual Studio Code, right-click the **02-cognitive-security** folder and open an integrated terminal.
-Then enter the following command to sign into your Azure subscription by using the Azure CLI.
+2. Now you can use the following command to get the list of Azure AI services keys, replacing *&lt;resourceName&gt;* with the name of your Azure AI services resource, and *&lt;resourceGroup&gt;* with the name of the resource group in which you created it.

     ```
-    az login
-    ```

-    A web browser tab will open and prompt you to sign into Azure.
-Do so, and then close the browser tab and return to Visual Studio Code.

-    > **Tip**: If you have multiple subscriptions, you'll need to ensure that you are working in the one that contains your Azure AI services resource.
-Use the command `az account show` to determine your current subscription - its unique ID is the **id** value in the JSON that gets returned.

-    > **Warning**: If you are getting a certificate verfication failure for `az login`, try waiting a few minutes and trying again.
-    > If you need to change the subscription, run this command, changing *&lt;Your_Subscription_Id&gt;* to the correct subscription ID: `az account set --subscription <Your_Subscription_Id>`
-    > Alternatively, you can explicitly specify the subscription ID as a *--subscription* parameter in each Azure CLI command that follows.

-3. Now you can use the following command to get the list of Azure AI services keys, replacing *&lt;resourceName&gt;* with the name of your Azure AI services resource, and *&lt;resourceGroup&gt;* with the name of the resource group in which you created it.

-    ```
     az cognitiveservices account keys list --name <resourceName> --resource-group <resourceGroup>
     ```

     The command returns a list of the keys for your Azure AI services resource - there are two keys, named **key1** and **key2**.

-4. To test your Azure AI service, you can use **curl** - a command line tool for HTTP requests.
-In the **02-cognitive-security** folder, open **rest-test.cmd** and edit the **curl** command it contains (shown below), replacing *&lt;yourEndpoint&gt;* and *&lt;yourKey&gt;* with your endpoint URI and **Key1** key to use the Text Analytics API in your Azure AI services resource.
+3. To test your Azure AI service, you can use **curl** - a command line tool for HTTP requests.
+In the **02-cognitive-security** folder, open **rest-test.sh** and edit the **curl** command it contains (shown below), replacing *&lt;yourEndpoint&gt;* and *&lt;yourKey&gt;* with your endpoint URI and **Key1** key to use the Text Analytics API in your Azure AI services resource.

+    ```bash
+    curl -X POST "<your-endpoint>/text/analytics/v3.1/languages?" -H "Content-Type: application/json" -H "Ocp-Apim-Subscription-Key: <your-key>" --data-ascii "{'documents':[{'id':1,'text':'hello'}]}"
     ```

-    curl -X POST "<yourEndpoint>/text/analytics/v3.0/languages?" -H "Content-Type: application/json" -H "Ocp-Apim-Subscription-Key: <yourKey>" --data-ascii "{'documents':[{'id':1,'text':'hello'}]}"
+4. Save your changes, and then run the following command:

     ```

-5. Save your changes, and then in the integrated terminal for the **02-cognitive-security** folder, run the following command:
+    sh rest-test.sh
     ```
-    rest-test
-    ```

 The command returns a JSON document containing information about the language detected in the input data (which should be English).

-6. If a key becomes compromised, or the developers who have it no longer require access, you can regenerate it in the portal or by using the Azure CLI.
+5. If a key becomes compromised, or the developers who have it no longer require access, you can regenerate it in the portal or by using the Azure CLI.
 Run the following command to regenerate your **key1** key (replacing *&lt;resourceName&gt;* and *&lt;resourceGroup&gt;* for your resource).

     ```
     az cognitiveservices account keys regenerate --name <resourceName> --resource-group <resourceGroup> --key-name key1